 - Cold: I'm going to say this despite my theory that you are already very aware of this fact, but the reason why this is such a popular spring and summer dish is that it's served cold.
 The longer it sits in the fridge the better the flavors will meld.
 So do yourself a favor and refrigerate this for at least 24 hours and serve it cold so it can cool you down from the insane heat.

-- Peppers – I use a d mix of peppers including yellow, green, and roasted red peppers.
-They add great flavor and nice crunch and colors.
+- Peppers - I used a mix of peppers including yellow, green, and roasted red peppers.
+They add great flavor, color variety, and great texture.

 - Cucumbers – Adds a fresh crunch and color.